 FedEx is recognized as one of the top leading delivery service companies in the United States.
 With online orders being the new wave of shopping, FedEx deals with millions of orders on a day to day basis.
 This requires FedEx employees to work around the clock to ensure that all packages are shipped and delivered on time.

-Unfortunately, FedEx accidents are more common than you think.
+Unfortunately, FedEx truck accidents are more common than you think.
 As these large vehicles take on California roads, anything can happen.
-Just recently, in January of 2022, a FedEx driver was stopped at a red light when a speeding driver crashed directly into the rear of the large vehicle.
+In January of 2022, a FedEx truck driver was stopped at a red light when a speeding driver crashed directly into the rear of the large vehicle.
 The FedEx truck later caused a massive pileup that involved five other vehicles.
-Accidents involving FedEx trucks can be disastrous as these large vehicles have the ability to damage more than just one vehicle.
+Accidents involving FedEx trucks can be disastrous since these large vehicles have the ability to damage more than just one vehicle.

-At West Coast Trial Lawyers, our qualified Los Angeles FedEx accident attorneys have over 60 years of collective legal experience in handling personal injury cases.
+At West Coast Trial Lawyers, our qualified FedEx truck accident attorneys have over 60 years of collective legal experience in handling personal injury cases.
 We have won more than 5,000 cases and recovered over $1 billion in settlements for our clients.
-Due to our achievements, we have been ranked as one of the top personal injury law firms in Los Angeles.
+As we continue to succeed with client satisfaction, we are confident that we will deliver a good outcome to your case.

-To schedule a free consultation at our Los Angeles personal injury law firm, please contact our 24/7 legal team by calling (213) 652-5649 or filling out our quick contact form.
+To schedule a free consultation, please contact our 24/7 legal team by calling213-927-3700 or filling out our quick contact form.

 Common Types of Injuries in a FedEx Accident